-I am a Senior Lecturer (Junior Associate Professor) in the Department of Politics at the University of Liverpool as a Lecturer in Politics in September 2019.
+I am a Senior Lecturer (Junior Associate Professor) in the Department of Politics at the University of Liverpool.
+I joined the Department as a Lecturer in Politics in September 2019.
 Before moving to Liverpool, I was a Juan de la Cierva-formación Postdoctoral Researcher at the Department of Political Science and Public Law at the Universitat Autònoma de Barcelona and part of the DEC research group.
 Previously, I was a researcher in the ERC-funded ResponsiveGov Project at the School of History, Politics and International Relations at the University of Leicester, where I obtained my PhD with a dissertation investigating the effects of electoral incentives on government responsiveness to public opinion.
 I hold an MA (Florence) and a BA (Cagliari) in Political Science.
 I am a Fellow of the Higher Education Academy.

 My research is largely based on quantitative data and I am interested to explore the following research areas and questions:

 - Mass-elite linkages (e.g., what are the causes and consequences of voters' perceptions of parties' policy positions?
 Do voters punish and reward parties for what they say or what they do?)

 I invite any student who is interested in potential PhD research to contact me if they find any of the above areas appealing.